taishi-i/awesome-ChatGPT-repositories/README.md

  * [zsh_codex](https://github.com/tom-doerr/zsh_codex) - This is a ZSH plugin that enables you to use OpenAI's Codex AI in the command line.
  * [pipelines](https://github.com/open-webui/pipelines) - Pipelines: Versatile, UI-Agnostic OpenAI-Compatible Plugin Framework
  * [aura-voice](https://github.com/ntegrals/aura-voice) - Aura is like Siri, but in your browser.
 An AI voice assistant optimized for low latency responses.
+ * [claude-coder](https://github.com/kodu-ai/claude-coder) - Kodu is an autonomous coding agent that lives in your IDE.
+It is a VSCode extension that can help you build your dream project step by step by leveraging the latest technologies in automated coding agents

 ## CLIs